 Be careful taking too much black seed oil or pills to avoid harm to your liver and kidneys.
-Apart from a skin reaction when applied topically, there are currently no known interactions with black seed oil, but always check with your healthcare professional before taking this oil or any supplement.
-Please note that anyone pregnant, breastfeeding, with a blood disorder, or having surgery should avoid black seed oil.
+Apart from a skin reaction when applied topically, there are currently no known interactions, but always check with your healthcare professional before taking this, or any supplement.
+Please note that anyone pregnant, breastfeeding, with a blood disorder, or having surgery should consumption.
 Black seed oil may slow blood clotting, increase the risk of bleeding, lower your blood pressure too low, interfere with blood sugar control and anesthesia.
-It goes to show that this oil does some powerful effects!
+It goes to show that this oil has some powerful effects!

 How To Incorporate It Into Food

-Add a touch of spiciness to your salad dressings by adding a few drops of black seed oil.
+Add a touch of spiciness to your salad by adding a few drops to salad dressings.
 The oil has a spicy flavor, and the seeds have a bitter taste.
 It has a strong character of flavor so add only a few drops at a time to avoid overpowering the other flavors of your dressing or dish.
 Try a few drops in your stir-fries, smoothies, breakfast bowls, marinades, turmeric latte, drizzled over cooked vegetables or into a homemade mayonnaise.
-Like with all other oils store it in a cool, dark place to prevent the oil going rancid.
+Like with all other oils store it in a cool, dark place to prevent it from going rancid.

-Several brands are on the market, with many available from Amazon.
+Many brands are available from Amazon.
 Ideally, try to find a USDA certified organic product.
-MAJU’s cold pressed black seed oil is a top-rated product without pesticides and claims to be the most potent black seed oil by providing three to four times more thymoquinone than most other black seed oils (7).
+MAJU’s cold pressed black seed oil is a top-rated product without pesticides and claims to have the highest potency by providing three to four times more thymoquinone than other varieties (7).

 Mounting evidence claims black seed oil possesses powerful anti-aging effects.
-A 2017 study shows that the high antioxidant concentrations of black seed oil help longevity (8).
-Black seed oil may help reduce clogged pores, reduce oily skin, moisturize and enhance skin, and reduce dark spots.
+A 2017 study shows that the high antioxidant concentrations help longevity (8).
+It may help reduce clogged pores, reduce oily skin, moisturize and enhance skin, and reduce dark spots.